playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 While this might seem confusing at first, it makes sense when you consider _when_ `onMounted` runs when compared with `computed`, for example.

 See, while `computed` runs during the setup of the component, `onMounted` executes _after_ the component has been rendered.
-Because of this, Vue is able to recover from errors thrown during `onMounted` and afterward, but not during those thrown in a render function.
+Because of this, Vue is able to recover from errors thrown during `onMounted` and afterward but not during those thrown in a render function.

 <!-- tabs:end -->